ASM-135 ASAT: Design

 The ASM-135 was designed to be launched from an F-15A in a supersonic zoom climb.
 The F-15's mission computer and heads-up display were modified to provide steering directions for the pilot.

-A modified Boeing AGM-69 SRAM missile with a Lockheed Propulsion Company LPC-415 solid propellant two pulse rocket engine was used as the first stage of the ASM-135 ASAT.
+A modified Boeing AGM-69 SRAM missile with a Lockheed Propulsion Company LPC-415 solid propellant two pulse rocket motor was used as the first stage of the ASM-135 ASAT.